filepszabolcs/spring-testing/README.md

 ### Folder and file structure

-Spring and Spring Boot don't have specific recommendations about the test classes layout.
-So instead, you should follow the conventions of your build tool.
 In case of maven, `src/test/java` is designed to contain test classes.
 You could have both unit and integration tests inside this directory and make the difference between them with a suffix: `Test` for unit tests and `IT` for integration tests, by convention.
 Lets see an example with an `OrcService` class.